inrupt/docs-pod-browser/source/index.rst

 Inrupt PodBrowser
 =================

-The `Inrupt PodBrowser <https://podbrowser.inrupt.com>`_ is an application for managing individual Solid Pods.
+The Inrupt `PodBrowser <https://podbrowser.inrupt.com>`_ is an application for managing individual Solid Pods.

 Features
 ========

-With `Inrupt PodBrowser`_, you can
+With Inrupt `PodBrowser`_, you can

-- Navigate the contents of your Pod.
+- Manage your data.

-- Upload/Delete files.

-- Create/Delete folders.

-- Manage access controls to your data.
+- Manage access control.

+- Manage contacts.

 Browser Support
 ===============